rchateauneu/survol/Experimental/RetroBatch/README.txt

 More efficiency, less storage, with a data window:
 --------------------------------------------------
-At the moment, all intermediate data are stored into memory, and used at scritp's end, when various files are created.
+At the moment, all intermediate data are stored into memory, and used at script's end, when various files are created.

 It would be more efficient to store data in a small window, a circular buffer.
 This would allow to monitor an application without limitation